SWMFsoftware/swmfpy/CONTRIBUTING.markdown

 Metadata
 --------

 Include metadata if you made a new function or module.
 Name and email will suffice.
+Use the variable names `__author__` and `__email__` for modules and comments for functions that you add to someone else's module.
 For example:

 mynewpackage.py: